psitosam/psitosam/README.md

 ### About me
-Turing graduate (BE 2201) and Data Analyst.
+Turing graduate (BE 2201) and Data Analytics Engineer.
   </br>
   - 🌱 Interested in machine learning
   - 💬 Ask me about anything related to Rails, RSpec, REST, GraphQL, or remodeling a kitchen